RRCGN/OnGea-MobileApp/README.md

 You may face some issues when building for Android, check :point_down: [Known issues and its hacks](#known-issues-and-its-hacks)

 ## Production:
+In order to deploy the app for public, there is need to post (bump - incrument) the app version, build and then deploy to distribution services (Google Play or App Store).
+:point_up_2: This stage comes after setting the correct credentials.
+Check [Stores Credentials Setup](#stores-credentials-setup)

+### Post Version
+to Bump (incrument) version number (both Android & iOS) run:
+`$ yarn postversion`

+You need to commit changes to git also adding a tag for the commit (since it is a new version).

+- `$ git commit -m "version x"`

+- Create `tag` and push it to repository:

+  `$ git tag Vx` - you can use `-a` flag to add tag description `$ git push --tags`
+### Stores Credentials Setup
+:see_no_evil:

 ## TODOs